jsbuzz/flightMonitor/README.md

 Debuging
 ========

-With flightMonitor you can stop your flight app's event flow and go through it step by step.
+With flightMonitor you can stop your flight app's event flow and continue step by step.
 The library can stop all event triggers and callbacks as it is hooked into jQuery's trigger and has control over all callback calls.

     $.flightMonitor.stop();